velosomarcus/jenkins-docker-image-builder/README.md

 # Jenkins Docker Image Builder
 How to create a Jenkins image with the docker client installed.

+This image is based on the [jenkins/jenkins:lts](https://hub.docker.com/r/jenkins/jenkins) image, provided and maintained by the [Jenkins Community](https://jenkins.io/).

 ## Instructions
 To build the docker image, you will need to configure the Dockerfile for the host (Ubuntu or macOS) where you will run the container by changing lines 9~12 in this file.
 After that, run the commands below.